Table of Contents

 The last solid state drive on our list is, you guessed it, the Western Digital Blue, with a capacity of 2TB and an M.2 form factor.
 The power draw is 25% less than the previous generation, and just like with all the other drives, you have the same MTTF and TBW.
 Reliability shouldn’t be an issue with this drive.
 If you want to monitor it, though, Western Digital gives you free downloadable software for detailed monitoring.

-The best cheap external SSDs
+Budget external SSDs

 Samsung T5 500GB

 External storage is still popular nowadays, and Samsung’s T5 is the go-to for anyone who wants that external storage to be fast.
 Read and write speeds are up to 540MB/s, and is compatible with USB 3.1 Gen2.
 If you don’t have it, don’t worry, it’s also backward compatible too.
 The whole drive is made of metal and makes use of a Type C port, with cables included for both a USB Type C port, as well as the common Type A. There’s also the option for password protection, and AES 256-bit hardware encryption.
-If you want the best possible external SSD, don’t think twice.

 Western Digital My Passport SSD 1TB